831.469.0345............................................................ webmaster@greenote.com

 3.3oz.
 (92g)

 Oktava MK012/MC012 .
-These get used as Drum Overheads.
-I also use them on acoustic guitar, percussion and anything acoustic.
-I have the Scott Dorsey Modification parts and will busting out the soldering iron and replacing some key components on the internal pre-amps I've recently scored a second pair of the chinese MC012s; they aren't the same but still sound good.
+These are my Drum Overheads.
+I also use them on acoustic guitar.
+I have the Scott Dorsey Modification parts and will busting out the soldering iron and replacing some key components on the internal pre-amps I've recently scored a second pair of the chinese MC012s; they aren't the same but still sound fair.
 I hear they work really well as tom mics...
 I'd love to get the hyper-cardiod and omni caps.

 MXL 603